internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

  - Use double `(")` over single `(')` quotes for HTML attributes.
  - Use single `(')` over double `(")` quotes for CSS property values.
  - Inlined styles in HTML is OK temporarily, but please try to move to the .css file before final submission.
+ - If you're repeating the same styles on multiple *#ids*, consider placing those styles in a class!

 #### Naming ####

  - CSS ids and classes should be in `hyphen-style`.
  - Try to avoid using CamelCase or underscores.
+ - Try to limit use of single-word classes and ids.
+2-word ids are better.
+3-word ids are fine too.

 #### Example ####